-2To be fair, it is possible to represent buffers this large in MPI, but it is extraordinarily awkward to do so.
+$^{^{2}}$ To be fair, it is possible to represent buffers this large in MPI, but it is extraordinarily awkward to do so.

-Integer Types 4.2
+4.2 Integer Types

-The most common use of an integer in VTK-m is to index arrays and other like storage mechanisms.
-For most indexing purposes, the vtkm::Id type should be used.
-(The width of vtkm::Id is determined by the VTKM_USE_64BIT_IDS CMake option.)
+The most common use of an integer in VTK-m is to index arrays.
+For this purpose, the vtkm::Id type should be used.
+(The width of vtkm::Id is determined by the VTKm_USE_64BIT_IDS CMake option.)

 VTK-m also has a secondary index type named vtkm::IdComponent, which is smaller and typically used for indexing groups of components within a thread.
-For example, if you had an array of 3D points, you would use vtkm::Id to reference each point, and you would use vtkm::IdComponent to reference the respective x, y, and z components.
+For example, if you had an array of 3D points, you would use vtkm::IdComponent to reference the respective x, y, and z components.

 The VTK-m index types, vtkm::Id and vtkm::IdComponent use signed integers.
-This breaks with the convention of other common index types like the C++ standard template library std::size_t. which use unsigned integers.
+This breaks with the convention of other common index types like the C++ standard template library $std::size_t$, which use unsigned integers.
 Unsigned integers make sense for indices as a valid index is always 0 or greater.
 However, doing things like iterating in a for loop backward, representing relative indices, and representing invalid values is much easier with signed integers.
 Thus, VTK-m chooses to use a signed integer for indexing.

 VTK-m also has types to declare an integer of a specific width and sign.
-The types vtkm::Int8, vtkm::Int16, vtkm::Int32, and vtkm::Int64 specify signed integers of 1, 2, 4, and 8 bits, respectively.
-Likewise, the types vtkm::UInt8, vtkm::UInt16, vtkm::UInt32, and vtkm::UInt64 specify unsigned integers of 1, 2, 4, and 8 bits, respectively.
+The types vtkm::Int8, vtkm::Int16, vtkm::Int32, and vtkm::Int64 specify signed integers of 1, 2, 4, and 8 bytes, respectively.
+Likewise, the types vtkm::UInt8, vtkm::UInt16, vtkm::UInt32, and vtkm::UInt64 specify unsigned integers of 1, 2, 4, and 8 bytes, respectively.

-Vector Types 4.3
+4.3 Vector Types